memgraph/docs/docs/how-to-guides/create-backup.md

 the data directory.

-Be sure to restart the instance before Memgraph automatically creates a new periodic snapshot because upon restart it will use that newer snapshot which is not the data you want to load.
+Be sure to restart the instance before Memgraph automatically creates a new periodic snapshot because upon restart it might use that newer snapshot which is not the data you want to load.